digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/holding.rst

 ###############

-This tutorial demonstrates how a custodian can upgrade their holding implementation for the `Transferable` holding standard to a custom, extended version in a *lazy* manner.
+This tutorial demonstrates how a custodian can upgrade their holding implementation for the :ref:`Transferable <holding-standards>` holding standard to a custom, extended version in a *lazy* manner.
 Specifically, the upgrade occurs seamlessly during a client's transfer action.

 We are going to:

 #.
-Introduce a new holding implementation, `MyTransferable`, which extends the Daml Finance
+Introduce a new holding implementation, ``MyTransferable``, which extends the Daml Finance
+   :ref:`Transferable <module-daml-finance-holding-transferable-43388>` holding
-   `Transferable` holding implementation.
-This new implementation differs in that it creates a `MyTransferableTransferEvent` contract instance with each transfer.
+   implementation.
+This new implementation differs in that it creates a ``MyTransferableTransferEvent`` contract instance with each transfer.
 #.
-Replace the existing holding factory instance of the custodian with a new, compatible
-   `MyHoldingFactory` for the `MyTransferable` holding implementation.
+Replace the existing :ref:`HoldingFactory <module-daml-finance-holding-factory-11188>`
+   instance of the custodian with a new, compatible ``MyHoldingFactory`` for the ``MyTransferable`` holding implementation.
 #.
 Demonstrate that an upgrade happens upon a transfer of an old holding.

 Run the Script